-In Butte County the Unmet Transit Needs process entails a 30-day outreach period where the public can provide input via mail, email, phone, as well as an online comment form on the B-Line web page.
+In Butte County, the Unmet Transit Needs process entails a 30-day outreach period where the public can provide input via mail, email, phone, in-person, via comment on social media, as well as an online comment form on the B-Line web page.
 The outreach period culminates with a public hearing before the BCAG Board of Directors to obtain testimony on perceived unmet transit needs that may be reasonable to meet.
-This 30-day period to gather comments, along with this final public hearing, was promoted in local newspapers, on all transit buses and on the Internet at both the BCAG and B-Line web site, as well as on the Butte Regional Transit Facebook page.
-In addition, the notice was emailed to community social service agencies.
+This 30-day period to gather comments, along with this final public hearing, was promoted at eight local outreach events throughout Butte County (three in Chico, two in Oroville, one in Paradise, one in Biggs, and one in Gridley), in local newspapers, on the local new station, on all transit buses and on the Internet at both the BCAG and B-Line web site, as well as on the Butte Regional Transit Facebook, Twitter, and Instagram pages.
+In addition, the notice was emailed out to targeted email lists of those who have expressed interest in transit and social services activities.
 See Appendix A for announcements and proof of publication.